LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 A blood sample drawn from a vein in your arm

 Interleukin-6 (IL-6) may be used to help evaluate a person who has a condition associated with inflammation, such as lupus or rheumatoid arthritis, or with infection, such as sepsis.
-It may also be used in the evaluation of diabetes or cardiovascular disease.
+It may also be used in the evaluation of diabetes, stroke, or cardiovascular disease.

-Normally, IL-6 is not detected in the blood or is present in low quantities.
+Normally, IL-6 is not detected in the blood or is present in low levels.

 An elevated IL-6 may mean that the person tested has an inflammatory condition.
 IL-6 is elevated with a variety of conditions and has been associated in some cases with an increased risk of disease development or worsening prognosis.
 An increase in IL-6 may be seen in conditions such as:

 Tocilizumab, a drug that targets the IL-6 receptor and blocks the action of IL-6, is being prescribed to some patients with rheumatoid arthritis.
 This drug reduces inflammation and slows the progression of joint destruction.
 Additional drugs that target IL-6 (or other cytokines) are being researched and developed.